 Candidates who practice mock tests perform much better in the actual GRE and GMAT than those who didn't take them.
 Thus, it is highly recommendable that students practise as many mock tests as possible before appearing in GRE or GMAT entrance tests.

-Since the actual GRE and GMAT test is Computerised Adaptive Practice Tests, the candidate must ensure to take mock tests designed similar to the actual test.
+Since the actual GRE and GMAT test is Computerised Adaptive Practice Tests, the candidate must ensure to take mock tests designed similarly to the actual test.

 Not Doing Analysis of Mock Tests